Skip to main content

 Overview

-Types of Errors Detected
+Types of errors detected

 The system recognizes patterns that commonly occur during typing.
 Character proximity errors happen when a shopper accidentally hits an adjacent key on the keyboard, such as typing “shirr” instead of “shirt”.
 Missed characters are omissions that occur during fast typing, like “dres” instead of “dress”.
 Transposed letters are characters typed in the wrong order, such as “teh” instead of “the” or “recieve” instead of “receive”.
-Beyond simple typos, the system also handles phonetic misspellings where words are spelled as they sound rather than correctly, and double-letter errors where a letter is accidentally repeated or a double letter is reduced to one.
+Beyond simple typos, the system also handles phonetic misspellings where words are spelled as they sound rather than correctly.
+It also catches double-letter errors where a letter is accidentally repeated or a double letter is reduced to one.

 Certain types of text are intentionally left unchanged to preserve search accuracy for specialized queries.

-Brand and Product Names
+Brand and product names

 Brand names, model numbers, and product-specific terminology are not corrected, even if they appear to be misspellings of common words.
 A search for “Acne Studios” (the fashion brand) won’t be changed to “Acme Studios”, and product codes or SKUs remain intact.

-Stylized Spellings
+Stylized spellings

 Many brands and products use intentional non-standard spellings as part of their identity.
 The system recognizes that “Froot Loops” is not a misspelling of “Fruit Loops” and that “Krispy Kreme” should not be corrected to “Crispy Cream”.
 These stylized catalog spellings are preserved.

-Niche and Technical Terms
+Niche and technical terms

 Industry-specific terminology, technical specifications, and niche fashion or product terms are handled carefully.
 The system avoids correcting terms that might be unfamiliar but are legitimate product descriptors used in your catalog.